Many families look for colleges that meet full need.

 This gives parents confidence that the school will come through with need-based aid to help them pay for college.
 Unfortunately, not every school that makes this claim really meets 100% of need, at least as far as families are concerned.

-Here’s what to look for before your student applies to a school that says they meet full need.
+Here’s what to look for before your student applies to a college that says they meet full need.

 Not surprisingly, schools that offer excellent aid are in high demand.
 As a result, they can be very selective.
 It’s usually very difficult to get into these schools.